rockiger/reactpress/README.txt

 5. When you are finished, build the app from the command line.
 You can now see your app embedded in your WordPress instance.
 Open it at [your-domain]/[your-slug].

-6. To deploy create the same app on your live server.
+6. To deploy, create the same app on your live server.
 Choose "Deploy an already build app." for the type.
 Make sure you use the same name for the app - otherwise the app won't work as expected.

-7. Upload the build folder from your dev system under `plugins/wp-create/react-app/apps/[your-app-name]` to the same directory onto your live server.
+7. Upload the build folder from your dev system under `.../wp-content/reactpress/apps/[your-app-name]` to the same directory onto your live server.

 8. Open the React app under [your-domain]/[your-slug].